techdisrupt/MicrosoftQuantum/README.md

 }
 ```

 Let's explain what is happening.
-The using keyword essentially brings into life or instantiates variables which only exist in the code block below, the curly brances.
+The using keyword essentially brings into life or instantiates variables which only exist in the code block below, the curly braces.

 Did you see how easy the syntax is for creating a qubit.
 We literally specify how many we want and in this case the number in the square brackets represents the number of Qubits.
-In this case one, a single solitarily lonely Qubit.
-If we wanted 2 Quibits we could simply state two in brackets.
+In this case one, a single solitary lonely Qubit.
+If we wanted 2 Qubits we could simply state two in brackets.

 `using (qubits = Qubit[2])`

 If we wanted 10 we can state 10.
 Within reason there is no maximum.
-Each Qubit is addressed like an array element, so we can address with square brackets giving us [0] or [1] for example with each addressable Qubit starting at zero
+Each Qubit is addressed like an array element, so we can address with square brackets giving us `[0]` or `[1]` for example with each addressable Qubit starting at zero.

 # Where to get Q from?

-As you might have guessed Q# pronounced Q sharp gets it name from another language that originated from Microsoft and that is c#, but there are other languages too in the samily vain such as F#.
+As you might have guessed Q# pronounced Q sharp gets it name from another language that originated from Microsoft and that is c#, but there are other languages too in the same vain such as F#.

 You'll need the right tools to run Q# and this means installing many of the dot net dependencies, which are part of the Microsoft Framework.

 # What editor can I use?

-For those starting out I would recommend the Microsodt VScode product.
+For those starting out I would recommend the Microsoft VScode product.
 It's longer name is Visual Studio Code.
 It's Free, it works on multiple platforms such as Windows, Mac and Linux.
 It's less fully featured then Visual Studio but also easier to handle and we want to focus on getting you running with Q# as quickly as possible.

 ## Download VScode and Q